2024-ETH-SEOUL-HAPPYTICKETS/HappyTicket/README.md

 Happy Ticket is a NFT ticketing service that uses blockchain to mitigate ticket scalping problems while using a non-crypto user friendly approach.

-# 🎪 HAPPY WALLET SKILLS
+# 🎪 HAPPY Ticket SKILLS

 solidity
 neon